misterunix/basicbots/documentation/BASICBOTS.md

 30 END
 ```

-Hey, what was all that.
+Hey, what was all that?
 Think about it before looking at the results below.
 Did it do what you thought it would?

 ```
 ~/go/src/gobasic$ ./gobasic variables.bas